project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/45-rethinking-the-agricultural-status-quo-by-mimicking-natural-ecosystems-with-mark-shepard.md

 ---
-title: #45 Rethinking the agricultural status-quo by mimicking natural ecosystems with Mark Shepard
+title: 45 Rethinking The Agricultural Status Quo By Mimicking Natural Ecosystems With Mark Shepard
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-09-16)